40tude/py_coding_interview/README.md

 ## Just to make sure...
 Don't get me wrong.
 I really enjoy the benefits of strong typed languages like C++ which detect 90% of the errors at compile time.

-Voici ta phrase traduite en anglais US :

-"The thing is, from my perspective, specifically within the context of studying the book's code, we don't have time to waste on anything other than data structures and algorithms.
+The thing is, from my perspective, specifically within the context of studying the book's code, we don't have time to waste on anything other than data structures and algorithms.
 As I demonstrated above, using Python mode (versus Notebook) forces us to add quite a bit of extra code to satisfy MyPy, causing us to lose focus if we want to eliminate its warnings.
 In short, my recommendation is to work within a Jupyter Notebook.

 Below is a C++ version of the LRU Cache code above.
 Here, no question...
-Everything must be correctly typed otherwise you have no chance to go through the compile phase.
+Everything must be correctly typed otherwise you have no chance to go through the compile phase (and I really appreciate this kind of seat belt)

 ```cpp